-STA-9090 is currently being evaluated in seven company-sponsored trials and four investigator sponsored trials.
-We expect by the end of 2010, up to fifteen trials will have been initiated for STA-9090.
+STA-9090 is currently being evaluated in a total of thirteen clinical trials, of which seven are company-sponsored and six are investigator sponsored.
+We expect by the end of 2010, a total of fifteen trials will have been initiated for STA-9090.